-MIDI EXPRESS featuring ANTHONEY Fade To Grey (Labello Dance) A soul disco rendition of the Visage electro plop hit but it's not the kind of song you could really do that with.
+MIDI EXPRESS featuring ANTHONEY Fade To Grey (Labello Dance) A soul disco rendition of the Visage electro plop hit but it's not the ki of song you could really do that with.
 I don't know about his Gary Glitter meets Eraserhead image but Anthoney was recruited by two anonymous dis who hide behind the name Midi Express to be their front man (in case it doesn't work out, I suppose).
 Could they be Red Jerry and Pete Wardman?
 Anyway Visage main man Steve Strange says he's flattered.

-BLUE BOMMER Dub ep (Nation) Explodes immediately into speaker-spanking dub and drum 'n' bass, the two parties arguing for dominance one minute then settling down to live happily ever after only to build up the tension for another squabble but you let them go on with it because you know they love each other really.
-A marriage made on Earth whereas the appropriately titled Headspace is one made in Heaven.
+AMERICAN TV COPS Turbulence #5 (Starfish) Back at last.
+All had seemed quiet in the TV Cops camp, but it seems BLUE BOMMER Dub ep (Nation) very active now with a proper record deal in the bag.
+I think this is Explodes immediately into speaker-spanking dub and drum 'n' bass, their third record release, the first one for Starfish/Big Life.
+It's a the two parties arguing for dominance one minute then settling down cracker, a brilliant guitar stomp of a record, a nod to the to live happily ever after only to build up the tension for another Buzzcocks/Only Ones but fresh and thrilling.
+Of course, all the trendy squabble but you let them go on with it because you know they love arses will hate them because they aren't cool or plastered over NMME. each other really.
+A marriage made on Earth whereas the Yawn.
+Kill the fashion police.
+This is a great record and their aren't appropriately titled Headspace is one made in Heaven. enough gggrrreeaattt records around at the moment.